silvanoross/Mini_Investment_Predictor/README.md

 # mini_investment_predictor
 ## Predicts future investment values

-Enter your initial investment, interest rate, years in the future and compound rate to get an estimate of your future portfolio value.
+### Enter your initial investment, interest rate, years in the future and compound rate to get an estimate of your future portfolio value.

-### python script
+To run 'python GUI.py' in command line